 When Julie Payette had to explain to her son Laurier why she was going to miss his 6th birthday because of work, it was, by all accounts a pretty good reason; she was going to be in space.

-Today, as Canada’s 29th governor general, Ms. Julie Payette is a woman of many accomplishments, with a list that may draw glimpses of envy even from the best of us.
-In addition to the not-so-small feat of becoming an astronaut, Ms. Payette is a mother with one son, an accomplished engineer and scientist, a pilot with over 450 hours of jet flying time, a business woman and former CEO of the Montreal Science Centre, a woman who can play the piano, has sang with choirs and orchestras, can converse in six languages, and is Canada’s current Commander-in-Chief.
+Today, as the 29th Governor General of Canada, Julie Payette is a woman of many accomplishments, with a list that may draw glimpses of envy even from the best of us.
+In addition to the not-so-small feat of becoming an astronaut, Ms. Payette is a mother with one son, an accomplished engineer and scientist, a pilot with over 450 hours of jet flying time, a business woman and former CEO of the Montreal Science Centre, a woman who has sung with choirs and orchestras, can play the piano, is able to converse in six languages, and is Canada’s current Commander-in-Chief.